tensorflow/docs/site/en/api_docs/python/tf/compat/v1/data/experimental/RandomDataset.md

 </td>
 <td>
 (Optional.)
-A <a href="../../../../../tf.md#bool"><code>tf.bool</code></a> scalar <a href="../../../../../tf/Tensor.md"><code>tf.Tensor</code></a>, representing whether the last window should be dropped if its size is smaller than `size`.
+A <a href="../../../../../tf.md#bool"><code>tf.bool</code></a> scalar <a href="../../../../../tf/Tensor.md"><code>tf.Tensor</code></a>, representing whether the last windows should be dropped if their size is smaller than `size`.
 </td>
 </tr>